jeanpolbac/photomanagementapp/README.md

   <summary>User Album Management</summary>
   <strong>User Story</strong>: As a logged in user, I want to create a new album so that I can organize my photos. <br>
   <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I create a new album, then it is added to my photo album collection. <br> <br>
-  <strong>User Story</strong>: As a logged in user, I want to edit the title and description of an album so that I can modify it. <br>
-  <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I edit the title and description of an album, then the album is updated. <br> <br>
   <strong>User Story</strong>: As a logged in user, I want to delete an album that is no longer needed. <br>
   <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I delete an album, then the album is deleted. <br> <br>
-  <strong>User Story</strong>: As a logged in user, I want to view one or  all of my albums. <br>
+  <strong>User Story</strong>: As a logged in user, I want to view all of my albums. <br>
-  <strong>Acceptance Criteria</strong>: Given a list of albums is available, when I want to view my albums, then the list of albums is displayed. <br>
+  <strong>Acceptance Criteria</strong>: Given a list of albums is available, when I want to view my albums, then the list of albums is displayed. <br> <br>
-  <strong>Acceptance Criteria</strong>: Given a list of albums is available, when I want to view a specific album, then the correct album is displayed. <br> <br>
 </details>
 <details>
   <summary>User Photo Management</summary>